isha2101/DynamicTimeTableGenerator/README.md

 # Dynamic Time Table Generator
-A .NET MVC web app that takes subjects and generates a weekly timetable based on input hours, days, and subjects.
+A simple and dynamic web application to generate a weekly timetable based on user input like working days, subjects per day, and total subjects.

-## Tech Stack
+# Features
+- User inputs total subjects, working days, and periods per day
+- Dynamically assigns subject hours and generates a clean, structured timetable
+- ASP.NET MVC with strong model binding and validation
+- Modern responsive UI with clean form styling

+# Technologies Used
-- ASP.NET MVC
+- ASP.NET Core MVC
+- C#
 - Razor Views
-- C#
+- HTML/CSS

-## How to Run
+# How to Run the Project
-1. Clone the repo
+1. Clone the repository
-2. Open in Visual Studio
+2. Open the project in visual studio
-3. Press F5 to run
+3. Build the Solution
+4. Run the Project